ChristophKarlHeck/serial-data-logger-phyto-node-classifier/README.md

      - Configurable `gain` (default: `4.0`).

 4. **Output**:
-   - Exports processed data to JSON or CSV, appending to existing files if applicable.
+   - Exports processed data to CSV, appending to existing files if applicable.